 Derek R. Peterson, Ethnic Patriotism and the East African Revival: A History of Dissent (Cambridge University Press, 2012).

-This book shows how, in the era of African political independence, cosmopolitan Christian converts struggled with east Africa’s patriots over the definition of culture and community.
-The book traces the history of the East African Revival, an evangelical movement that spread through much of eastern and central Africa.
+This book traces the history of the East African Revival, a Christian conversion movement that spread through much of eastern and central Africa in the 1930s and 40s.
 Its converts offered a subversive reading of culture, disavowing their compatriots and disregarding their obligations to kin.
-They earned the ire of east Africa’s patriots, who worked to root people in place as inheritors of ancestral wisdom.
+They earned the enmity of east Africa’s patriots, who worked to root people in place as inheritors of ancestral wisdom.
 This book casts religious conversion in a new light: not as an inward reorientation of belief, but as a political action that opened up novel paths of self-narration and unsettled the inventions of tradition.

 Melville J. Herskovits Award, African Studies Association, 2013

 Martin A. Klein Prize for African History, American Historical Association, 2013

 Runner-up, Philip Schaff Prize, American Society for Church History, 2013